-Algebra IB (Semester I and II) .50 credit per semester
+Algebra I Dyad/Intervention (Semester I and II) 1.0 credit per semester

-This year-long course is for students who were in Algebra IA the previous year and have attained the required test score.
-The course is fully aligned to the topics and rigor of the Common Core State Standards for Mathematics and satisfies one full credit towards the mathematics graduation requirement.
+This year-long 2-period course is for students who were in Pre-Algebra the previous year and earned the grade of "C or less".
+The course is fully aligned to the topics and rigor of the Ohio State Standards for Mathematics and satisfies two full credit towards the mathematics graduation requirement.
 These topics include 21st century skills and problem solving that develop a deep understanding of algebraic properties, concepts and operations.
 Students will schedule Geometry the following year.
 Students will take the state required End of Course exam with the completion of this course.